A Minnesota-based medical marijuana company says Google is blocking its attempts to advertise online.

 Minnesota’s medical cannabis program is one of the most tightly regulated in the nation.
 The state strictly limits who can use medical marijuana, who can sell it, and in what form.

-Right now, the state has just three clinics, although the number will expand to eight by this summer.
-Only patients with a limited number of serious illnesses can register with the state to buy medical cannabis, although the program will expand in August to include patients suffering from intractable pain -- a move that could potentially bring in thousands of new customers.
+Currently, the state has just three clinics, although the number will expand to eight by this summer.
+Only patients with one of a limited number of serious illnesses can register with the state to buy medical cannabis, although the program will expand in August to include patients suffering from intractable pain — a move that could potentially bring in thousands of new customers.